Chapter 7. Technology Previews

 buildah) under the following restrictions:

 - OverlayFS is supported for use only as a container engine graph driver.
 Its use is supported only for container COW content, not for persistent storage.
 You must place any persistent storage on non-OverlayFS volumes.
-Only the default container engine configuration can be used; that is, one level of overlay, one lowerdir, and both lower and upper levels are on the same file system.
+You can use only the default container engine configuration: one level of overlay, one lowerdir, and both lower and upper levels are on the same file system.

 - Only XFS is currently supported for use as a lower layer file system.

 Additionally, the following rules and limitations apply to using OverlayFS:

 - The OverlayFS kernel ABI and user-space behavior are not considered stable, and might change in future updates.